 - inboundInboxHandler – Use this to save the text following the keyword into the SMS inbox.

 - inboundUnsubscribeHandler – Use this to opt the contact out of all SMS campaigns sent from the given inbound number (this is a useful way to comply with regional regulations governing different STOP keywords).

 f you want to give contacts who register via SMS the option to receive an email confirmation of this, you could create an SMS message with:

 “Text CONFIRM to 90210 to receive a confirmation of your registration via email.”

 You would then create a suitable inbound event:

-You can now create a welcome email with all the registration details, and link this to the event in an Automation Center program:
+You can now create a welcome email with all the registration details, and link this to the event in the Interactions program:

 Now the contact will trigger an email when they send the keyword Confirm to the defined inbound number.